JSC-NIIAS/service_utils/README.md

 ### How to use it in your repository

-1. Simple and good: `pip3 install service_utils` (but for now I'm fixing build fails)
+1. Simple and good: `pip3 install service_utils`
-2. Simple and bad: just copy service_utils.py in your repository
+2. Simple and not so good: just copy service_utils.py in your repository
-3. Not so simple: use .gitmodules file in your repository like this:
+3. Not so simple, but it allows you to have the last stable version of the library (if you really need): use .gitmodules file in your repository like this:
 ##### .gitmodules
 ```
 [submodule "service_utils"]